HomeA-Z of Cosmetic Ingredients and TermsGBL (Gamma-butyrolactone)

 GBL (Gamma-butyrolactone)

-GBL has been classified as a Class C drug by the Home Office in order to control the illegal and abusive use of GBL.
+GBL has been classified as a Class B drug by the Home Office in order to control the illegal and abusive use of GBL, which is a precursor to the drug GHB (gamma hydroxybutyrate).
+This is also a class B drug.

 Was this page helpful